Hackerl/asyncio/doc/overview.md

 ## Event Loop

 You might be wondering what the internal workings of the `sleep` task are.
 How does it complete after 1 second, and what state is it in during that time?
-Before uncovering this, we need to understand some background. `asyncio` uses `libuv`’s event loop at its core.
+Before uncovering this, we need to understand some background. `asyncio` uses `libuv`'s event loop at its core.
 After the main thread creates the event loop, it starts the top-level task and blocks on `uv_run` until the task completes:

 ```c++
 namespace asyncio {